tothi/lineageos-bullhead-build/README.md

 # lineageos-bullhead-build
 Unofficial automated LineageOS 15.1 builds (and releases) for Google Nexus 5X "bullhead" devices.

+UPDATE: As of 25-Jul-2021, stopped the building process.
+After >5 yrs with the Nexus 5X, switched to a new phone and stopping the builds.

 Builds and upcoming releases are **scheduled weekly**.

 Build was created following the official generic auto-generated